 - Arundel Court Primary Academy and Nursery, Portsmouth

 - Berewood Primary School, Hampshire

-- Bordon Junior School, Hampshire
+- · Bordon Junior School, Hampshire

-- Court Lane Infant School, Portsmouth
+- Court Lane Infant Academy, Portsmouth

-- Court Lane Junior School, Portsmouth
+- Court Lane Junior Academy, Portsmouth

 - Fernhurst Primary School, West Sussex

 - Highbury Primary School, Portsmouth

 - Kingsham Primary School, West Sussex

-- Langstone Infant School, Portsmouth
+- Langstone Infant Academy, Portsmouth

 - Langstone Junior Academy, Portsmouth

 - Oakmoor School, Hampshire

 - Stamshaw Infant School, Portsmouth

 - Stamshaw Junior School, Portsmouth

 - The Flying Bull Primary Academy, Portsmouth

-- Weyford Nursery and Primary School, Hampshire (NOTE: This school will follow its own admissions policy as published in 2022-23 and is not included in this policy.)
+- Weyford Nursery and Primary Academy, Hampshire

 Our vision is for all young people to be inspired by an excellent education that raises their aspirations and enriches their lives.
 Our mission is to create a vibrant, inclusive and aspirational family of academies, transforming life chances for pupils through excellent teaching and learning.
 In order to uphold this, we seek to give priority in admissions arrangements which result in our academies being representative of their local communities and that groups that most need access to a high quality education are most likely to gain a place, where this is allowed within the Code.
-This includes children with special needs, looked after, children of service personnel and families facing disadvantage.
+This includes children with special needs and/or disabilities, looked after, children of service personnel and families facing disadvantage.